Learn to Write With Your Arm

 Of course, some students became especially talented penman and made their living as penmanship educators and pen artists.
 The work left behind by the masters of the Golden Age is so stunning that to the untrained eye, it is hard to believe it was done by hand.

 For many of us, the work that was left behind by the Golden Age penman inspired us to learn how to write like they did.
 If you're reading this, you are probably inspired as well.

 This website is just a starting point for learning about the history of American penmanship and learning to write with your arm.
 The Lessons I've created are a great starting point and the Study Resources will provide you with enough material to last a lifetime.

 What is Business Penmanship?

 Business Penmanship (aka business script, business writing, practical penmanship, or Palmer Method) is a script that evolved from traditional Spencerian (or shaded) script to serve more practical, or business, purposes.
 Business script features simplified forms without shading that are easier to execute with arm movement.
 Examine the two examples below to see how business script is a simplified version of shaded script.

 Example of Shaded (Spencerian) Script

 Example of Business Script

 There are so many classic penmanship books available for free online and I recommend you read at least two different books.
 Reading multiple perspectives will give you a better idea of how writing with your arm works.

-You can see which books I recommend on the Study Resources page.
+You can see which books and resources I recommend on the Resources page.